jmetzger/training-kubernetes-security-en/security/admissionController/connaisseur-image-verification/01-overview.md

 ## What does it do ?

-  * Runs as ValidationAdmissionWebhook
+  * Runs as MutateAdmissionWebhook
   * Intercepts all the calls and finds out, if the call holds images to be used
-  * Verifies thes images with public keys.
+  * Verifies these images with public keys.
   * Denies the call, if this fails

 ## Suppported signing solutions